watchexec/watchexec/doc/watchexec.1.md

 Optionally takes a unit-less value in milliseconds, or a time span value such as \"2s 500ms\", to use as the polling interval.
 If not specified, the default is 30 seconds.
+Providing a unit-less value is deprecated and will warn; it will be an error in the future.

 Aliased as \--force-poll.